isomerpages/ogp-buildforgood/_bfg-environment/About BFG Environment.md

 </tbody>
 </table>
 <p>The above problem areas are identified based on the 700 problem statements
-crowdsourced from citizens last year.
+we crowdsourced from citizens last year.
 Builders may still work on problems that are not mentioned above, as long as they are public good problems.</p>
 <p></p>